Please note that applications for the Visiting Electives Programme are currently closed.

 - A further email will be sent to you detailing the limits of the elective.

-- Please see http://www.welfare.qmul.ac.uk/international/immigration/ to determine whether or not you are required to apply for a CAS (Confirmation and Acceptance of Studies) in order to apply for a Tier 4 General (Student) visa should you require it.
-Please note that it is your responsibility to apply for a CAS number.
-This will not automatically be issued for you.
+- Please see https://www.welfare.qmul.ac.uk/guides/applying-you-travel-uk to determine whether or not you are required to apply for a visa should you require it.

 - At least 2 weeks prior to the start of your elective, you will be emailed again where you will be asked to pre-enrol.
 This process requests preliminary contact information from you which speeds up the enrolment process on your first day.